NSHipster/articles/2019-03-25-xcode-source-extensions.md

 ### Context-free Source Code

-Once we have some way to analyse source code, how sophisticated an extension can we then write?
+Once we have some way to analyze source code, how sophisticated an extension can we then write?
 Let's remember that the current API gives us access to a file of text, but not any of its _context_ within a project.

 As an example,
-say we want to implement an extension that quickly modifies the access level of Swift code to make it part of a framework’s API.
+say we want to implement an extension that quickly modifies the access level of Swift code to make it part of a framework's API.
-So an `internal` class’s `internal` properties and functions get changed to `public`, but `private` or `fileprivate` implementation details are left alone.
+So an `internal` class's `internal` properties and functions get changed to `public`, but `private` or `fileprivate` implementation details are left alone.

-We can get most of the way there, lexing and parsing the file to figure out where to make appropriate changes, taking into account Swift’s rules about access inheritance.
+We can get most of the way there, lexing and parsing the file to figure out where to make appropriate changes, taking into account Swift's rules about access inheritance.
 But what happens if one of these transformed methods turns out to have a parameter with an `internal` type?
-If that type is declared in a different file, there’s no way for our extension to know, and making the method `public` will cause a build error:
+If that type is declared in a different file, there's no way for our extension to know, and making the method `public` will cause a build error:
 “Method cannot be declared public because its parameter uses an internal type”.

-In this example, we’re missing type declarations in other files.
+In this example, we're missing type declarations in other files.
 But complex refactorings can need information about how an entire codebase fits together.
 Metadata could also be useful, for example,